prakharg01/Manipulator-Kinematics/README.md

 The code in this repository is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
-The implementation of the Forward and Inverse Kinematics for the 3DOF robotic arm in MATLAB and VREP (CoppeliaSim) was developed by [Your Name].
+The implementation of the Forward and Inverse Kinematics for the 3DOF robotic arm in MATLAB and VREP (CoppeliaSim) was developed by [Prakhar Goel].
 If you have any questions or suggestions, feel free to reach out.

 [Prakhar Goel]: [https://www.linkedin.com/in/prakhar-goel-4616501a5/]